TigreGotico/ovos-simple-listener/README.md

 - **Callback System**: Provides a flexible callback mechanism to handle state changes and processed audio.
 - **Multithreading Support**: Operates in a separate thread to avoid blocking the main application flow.

+While this repo is lighter than [ovos-dinkum-listener](https://github.com/OpenVoiceOS/ovos-dinkum-listener), it is also **missing** some features

+- Audio Transformers plugins
+- Continuous Listening
+- Hybrid Listening
+- Recording Mode
+- Sleep Mode
+- Multiple WakeWords

 ## Installation

 > TODO: This has not yet been packaged and published on pypi, you must run the code manually